HBM/jet/index.md

 A Peer who __set__s a State to a new value without getting an error Reponse must not make any assumptions about the State's "real" new value!
 The one and only truth about State's value can be queried through a __fetch__.
-State providers are explcitly allowed to "adjust" the value contained in the forwarded __set__ message.
+State providers are explicitly allowed to "adjust" the value contained in the forwarded __set__ message.
 E.g. a Peer may decide to the accept a new value of `5.1` but actually sets the value to `5.0`, still returning a "truish" result.